rberends/choco-excercise/README.md

 # Echtercise
-A few potential excercises for the enige echte.
+A few potential exercises for the enige echte.
 Meant to be done in Javascript - but any language is ok :)

 Solutions can be found as seperate files in this repo.